 U. S. Army Air Force and U. S. Air Force

-George Davis was born on December 1, 1920 in Dublin, Texas.
+George Andrew Davis was born on December 1, 1920 in Dublin, Texas.
 He joined the U. S. Army at Lubbock, Texas and attended United States Military Academy (USMA) at West Point class of 1944.

 World War II Pacific Theater Service

 During the Pacific War, assigned to the 5th Air Force, 348th Fighter Group, 342nd Fighter Squadron "Scourgers" flying the P-47D Thunderbolt from Finschafen Airfield.
 Nicknamed "Curly" because he had straight black hair.

 On December 31, 1943 on a mission over Arawe his formation intercepted attacking D3A2 Val dive bombers escorted by A6M Zero fighters.
 In the combat, Davis claimed a Val shot down after it completed its bomb run.

 December 31, 1943 1 x D3A2 Val over Arawe

 February 3, 1944 1 x Ki-61 Tony over Wewak

 December 10, 1944 2 x Ki-61 Tony over Cebu

 December 20, 1944 1 x A6M Zero over Mindoro